About the Program:

 Yes!
 The program is completely integrated.
 All of your classes will be together, in Ivrit.
 In the dorms, you will live with two or three Israelis.

 How much focus is placed on Gemara?
 Other areas?

 Gemara is a main part of the program.
-Everyone learns gemara three mornings a week in morning seder.
+Everyone learns gemara three mornings a week in morning seder, and you can choose to take it a fourth morning a week if you desire.
 As for afternoons, and night seder, you will build a personalized schedule to fit your needs and desires, and you will have many different options to choose from – Tanach, Gemara, Halacha, Machshava, and Chassidut.

 Are there any parts of the program which are exclusively for the Overseas students?